davidkim0710/FinalDigitalCoach/mlapi/README.md

 # ML API Backend
 ## Structure
-The project has been reorganized into logical packages:
+The project has been reorganized:
 ```
 backend/
 ├── redisStore/          # Redis connection, queue management and worker
 ├── server/         # Flask server, routes and API endpoints
-├── tasks/          # ML processing tasks and modules
+├── tasks/          # ML processing, rq tasks, and modules
 │   ├── helpers/    # Helper functions for tasks
 │   └── models/     # ML models
 └── tests/          # Test suite
 ```
 ## NOTE: GPU Support
 If you have a GPU check out installing the versions of `torch` that work for your machine. https://pytorch.org/get-started/locally/
-Will allow the facial recognition model to run faster.
+Will allow the facial recognition model (FER) to run faster.
 You can see the versions I'm using in the `requirements.txt` or `pyproject.toml` file.
 Different versions for machines and GPUs afaik.
 ## Environment Variables (.env)
 All you should have to do is set the `AAPI_KEY` and `REDIS_PASSWORD` if building docker locally.
 Take a look at the `.env.example` file for a list of all the environment variables that can be set.